 London is by far the most visited city in England, but there are a few other gems tucked throughout the land too.
 With plenty of places to hop to and explore, here are the top city destinations in England.

-The London Eye, Buckingham Palace, the British Museum, Tower of London, Piccadilly Circus, and Big Ben are just some of the icons in London that make this capital city such a popular destination.
-But beyond the icons, London is also known for its diversity, lively personality, and numerous attractions.
+Beyond the icons, London is also known for its diversity, lively personality, and numerous attractions.
 It’s also here that you can easily hop in and out of history as you explore the art, architecture, and cuisine of London.

 Liverpool is most famous for two things – The Beatles and football.
 Or soccer, as we call it in America.
 Liverpool is where The Beatles are from and an important port for England.
-But with two professional clubs of soccer, the city is also the best place to go to a game if you’re an avid sports fan.
+With two professional clubs of soccer, the city is also the best place to go to a game if you’re an avid sports fan.

 With deep roots in Roman times, Bath is named because of the Roman baths that have been found within the city’s borders.
-Here, this once bustling spa town, has been restructured and is now a popular destination to take a tour of ancient history.
+Here, this once bustling spa town has been restructured and is now a popular destination to take a tour of ancient history.
 The most famous landmark is the Royal Crescent, which dates back to the 18th century.

-Made most famous for its beaches, Brighton is located close to London, which makes it a hotspot for day trippers looking to enjoy some time in the sun and sand.
+Made most famous for its beaches, Brighton is located close to London, which makes it a hotspot for day-trippers looking to enjoy some time in the sun and sand.
 This city can be easily reached by train and is home to the famous Palace Pier and boardwalk.
 With endless attractions, Brighton will delight you with its tricks and treats.

 Another city boasting a university with its name is Cambridge.
 In this city, Cambridge University is famous for its three colleges and vast history.
 With the campus as the star in Cambridge, the entire area is beautiful as it sits on the banks of the River Cam.